Nexam/NexHud/NexHUD/Config/Readme-searchs.txt

 Make sure to respect the format !!

 searchName : "The name of your search.
-This is what display the button in the Search panel" searchType : "system"  --> This is the type of search (more to come)
+This is what display the button in the Search panel" searchType : "system", "body"  --> This is the type of search (more to come)

 searchDisplay : nameNotes,allegiance,government,state,economy,secondEconomy,reserve,security,population
 ==> the properties to display in the search panels.
 It's to limited 6, but keep in mind some may be cropped or not appear if you add too much